 Based on the biography of Australian speech therapist Lionel Logue, the film tells the true story of the latter’s relationship with the king.
 George VI, in fact, suffered from a form of stuttering that made it difficult for him to speak in public.

 This was no small problem in the era in which the radio entered all homes and the role of the sovereign became increasingly that of moral guide and support for his subjects.
 Hence, the decision of “Bertie”, at the insistence of his wife, to turn to the luminary from the colonies, who however had unorthodox methods.

 Directed by Tom Hooper, the film is masterfully played by a trio of great actors: Colin Firth (who won the Academy Awards and the Golden Globe), Geoffrey Rush and Helena Bonham Carter (both nominated for the two awards).

-16 more films set in London, in addition to the 5 already reported
+16 more films set in London

 If the five films we have presented to you so far aren’t enough, there are many others set in London that deserve a view.
 Below you will find as promised other sixteen of good value and of very different genres.

 The film tells the life of Poppy, a young elementary teacher.
 The whole film is set in north London and celebrates every aspect of it, from Camden Market to the liveliest clubs in the area.

 In the film, a gang of five little thugs have to deal with a meteorite that crashes not far from them.
 It is a science fiction horror comedy set on a municipal estate in south London.